For organizations where AI decisions carry legal, financial, or reputational risk.

 Because AI Didn't Wait for Your Governance Team to Be Ready.

 These are not edge cases.
-These are Tuesday mornings in most organisations.
-Read them and ask yourself: how many of these are happening inside your company right now?
+These are Tuesday mornings.
+How many are happening inside your company right now?

 01